zyclarkcheng/VIzProject/README.md

 ***npm install -g httpserver***
 launch httpserver in you computer
 ***httpserver***
-httpserver makes  us able to use local files in webpage.
+httpserver makes  us able to use local files in webpage, dynamic visualization is displayed.